LiaScript/docs/README.md

     --{{2}}--
 However, if you want to define a custom set of macros and reuse them within all of your formulas, you will have to define them within the main comment of your document.
 Use the `formula` macro, whereby the first word defines the macro name (the starting backslash is optional) and the remainder is used as the body.
-All of these macros are then passed to every formula while rendering, see therefor the comments at:
+All of these macros are then passed to every formula while rendering, see therefore the comments at:

 [KaTeX rendering options](https://katex.org/docs/options.html)